 Your doctor may refer you for an assessment to allow for a qualified driving assessor to identify any course of action.
 A report will then be sent to your doctor.

-If you have been referred by your state vehicle licencing authority or your employer, a more detailed report will be forwarded to them.
+If you have been referred by your state vehicle licensing authority or your employer, a more detailed report will be forwarded to them.

-Alternatively, anyone can attend a driving assessment with or without a referral, and a list of what to bring on the day will be provided upon booking.
+Alternatively, anyone can attend a driving assessment with or without a referral, and a list of what to bring on the day will be provided upon booking with your OT.